jamesbrond/todoist-template/docs/template/param_template.md

 ## Default values

-You can specify a default value that will be used when the command line value is not provided.
+You can specify a default value that will be used when the command-line value is not provided.

 In order to set a default value use the pipe (`|`) characther after variable name: